HuyaneMatsu/hata/docs/ref/discord/ChannelTextBase.md

 The inputted message should be a partial message object only with an `id` attribute.
 If the channel's most recent message is older, then it returns the new message, if they are the same, returns the already existing one.
-If the new message is not so now, then it tries to find the message at the loaded messages of the channel.
-If it does fidns it returns it, else returns the new message.
+If the new message is not so new, then it tries to find the message at the loaded messages of the channel.
+If it finds it, then returns it, else returns the new message.
 This method is used when we create a new message. if we find the message between the already loaded ones we save a message initialization.